 The best time depends on you and your family — but the earlier, the better.
 By letting your toddler stay up late, you’re not helping them fall asleep quicker.
 Instead, they’ll get overtired, triggering hormones like adrenaline and cortisol, which will keep them going for longer (7).

 Once they eventually crash and fall asleep, you can expect them to wake up several times during the night (8).
-They might even wake up early in the morning.
+They might even wake up earlier in the morning.

 That’s why an early, fixed bedtime is ideal for toddler sleep.
 They’ll go to bed happy and wake up feeling refreshed.